 The inpatient facilities at Acadia Hospital include a children’s unit, adolescent unit, two adult units and one adult short-term observation unit.
 Each unit is staffed by a multidisciplinary team that consists of a medical director, program manager, clinicians, occupational and recreational therapists, psychiatric nurses, psychiatric technicians, and a discharge planner.
+Our treatment teams help patients find new ways of living and coping with mental illness.
+We also work toward educating families and friends of those affected by mental illness.
 Patients benefit from a therapeutic milieu that combines education; individual, family, and group therapy; medication; and team communication.
-Together, we strive to make each person's stay as pleasant and productive as possible.
+Together, we strive to make each person's stay at Acadia Hospital as pleasant and productive as possible.